Welcome to my Library of Blogging Resources!

 When I started my blog, I used the free Wix platform because, unlike many others, I didn’t love the .com version of WordPress.
 Trust me, though, the .org version is different.
 After I chose to go the self-hosted route, I went with WordPress.org for my website platform.
 It’s really easy to navigate and I love the free themes offered.

 I use the free version of Mailchimp for my newsletters and I’ve been really happy with it.
 Their free version doesn’t have all the features, but for my needs, it’s been more than enough.
 If you have more than 2,000 email subscribers, though, you’ll need to get one of their paid plans.

 I absolutely adore Canva.
-I create all my social media graphics, newsletters, and printables using the free platform.
-At some point, I’d love to try out their Pro version too but I haven’t needed to just yet.
+I create all my social media graphics, newsletters, and printables using the platform.
+They have both a free and Pro version, but personally, I use the Pro version because of all the premium features.

 • Pexels – This is my top choice for finding quality stock photos to use on my blog posts.

 • Unsplash – My second favorite photo site.

 • Pixabay – I don’t use this site unless I haven’t found the perfect image on Pexels or Unsplash, but that’s just a personal preference.
 They also have a ton of great images so you may want to give them a try.

 If you have your own domain, you have what’s known as Domain Authority.
 Your DA score is a number between 1 and 100.
 The higher your number, the higher your site will rank on search engines such as google.
 DA depends on a variety of factors including on-page SEO and backlinks.

 • Moz – Moz is the official Domain Authority website.
 You can sign up for free which lets you check your DA 10 times a month.

 • Domain Authority Checker – Another DA score website, this one allows you to check as often as you want.